lm-sys/RouteLLM/examples/routing_to_local_models.md

   ]
 )
 ```
 In the [Quickstart](../README.md#quickstart) section, we calibrated the threshold to be `0.116` for `mf` so that we get approximately 50% of queries routed to GPT-4, which we set in the `model` field here.
-And that's it - now, our requests will be routed between GPT-4 (for more difficult queries) and our local Llama-3 8B model, saving costs while maximizing quality!
+And that's it - now, our requests will be routed between GPT-4 for more difficult queries and our local Llama-3 8B model for simpler queries.